openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 Modifiers that can be used for extension members include: `static`, `public`, `protected`, `internal`, `private`, `mut`.

-- Members modified with `private` can only be used within the extension and are invisible externally.
+- Members modified with `private` can only be used within the extension and are not visible externally.
 - Members modified with `internal` can be used within the current package and its sub-packages (including sub-packages of sub-packages), which is the default behavior.
-- Members modified with `protected` can be accessed within the current module (subject to export rules).
-When the extended type is a class, the subclass definition body of that class can also access them.
+- Members modified with `protected` can be accessed within the module (subject to export rules).
+When the extended type is a class, the class's subclasses can also access these members.
-- Members modified with `static` can only be accessed via the type name and not through instance objects.
+- Members modified with `static` can only be accessed via the type name, not through instance objects.
-- Extensions of `struct` types can define `mut` functions.
+- Extensions for `struct` types can define `mut` functions.

 <!-- compile -->